RIOT-OS/Tutorials/README.md

 ## Troubleshooting

-If you get the following error after running `vagrant up`
+### If you get the following error after running `vagrant up`

 > The guest machine entered an invalid state while waiting for it to boot.
 Valid states are 'starting, running'.
 The machine is in the 'poweroff' state.

 Make sure you have the [Extension Pack](https://www.virtualbox.org/wiki/Downloads) installed.

+### If you cannot flash a connected board (`/dev/ttyXXXX` does not exist)

+Make sure your user is a member of the usergroup `vboxusers`.
+On Linux you can add the current user with

+`usermod -a -G vboxusers $USER`.

+Note that you need to log out once to reload a Linux user's group assignments

 ## License
 This work and all its related code and documents are licensed under a